merajhossain028/weather_app/README.md

 clear the codebase: flutter clean

-getting all: glutter pub get
+getting all: flutter pub get

 This project is running on latest flutter version 3.10.1